 When a buyer walks through an empty home, they might be confused about what function a room serves, or whether a space (say, a landing) will become a “dead zone” or unusable in the long run.

 Staging demonstrates how these spaces can be used, which can be used as a jumping off point for buyers’ imaginations.
-They might say, “Oh, interesting, their Peloton is here but I would use this as an office.”
-That’s great!
-When buyers can see the way a space can function for their own purposes, they’re more likely to focus on what’s working about the property.
+When buyers can see (and feel) the way a space can function for their own purposes, they’re more likely to focus on what’s working about the property rather than its challenges.

 Staging demonstrates how to maximize a space